DataS-DHSC/dhsc_quarto_template/README.md

 ## Installing

+To install the DHSC quarto templates, create a new project folder (e.g. an R studio project) and enter the following in the terminal

 ``` bash
 quarto use template DataS-DHSC/dhsc_quarto_template
 ```

-This will install the extension and create example qmd files that you can use as a starting place for your document.
+This will install the extensions and create example qmd files that you can use as a starting place for your document.

 ## Using

-This project includes the following templates which you can use as the starting point of your project.
+This project includes the following quarto templates.
+Edit the relevant template and render.

 `template_DHSC_HTML.qmd` A standalone HTML report document with DHSC branding.